News

 Claude Lemieux built one of the more polarizing and successful careers in NHL history.
 He’s also known for an elite playoff performance, and he’s one of hockey’s most controversial figures.

-He was found dead on May 28 by his adult son in the warehouse of a furniture store owned by his family in Florida, around 3 a.m., after they became concerned he had not returned home.
+He was found dead on May 28 by his adult son in the warehouse of a furniture store owned by his family in Florida, around 3 a.m., after they became concerned that he had not returned home.
 He was 60 years old.

 >SPORTS LEGENDS WHO DIED IN 2026 – TRIBUTE SLIDESHOW!